grahamdaw/simple-server/README.md

 The required node and npm versions are defined in the `package.json`.

-You can use [Node Version Manager](https://github.com/nvm-sh/nvm), there  to install the correct version of node specified in `.nvmrc` file in this repository.
+You can use [Node Version Manager](https://github.com/nvm-sh/nvm) to install the correct version of node specified in `.nvmrc` file in this repository.

 ```bash
 nvm use